Observability

 grafanaUI with seeded DefenseClaw dashboards3000

-All five run under one Compose project (defenseclaw-local-observability).
+All five run under one Compose project (defenseclaw-observability).
 They share a Docker network and the bundled Grafana datasources point at each container by service name.

 Bring it up